 Although not compulsory, it is useful to arrange relevant work experience in a health and social care setting as this will help you gather evidence for your assignments and will support your understanding of the examined material.

-When taken alongside other Level 3 qualifications, this course will enable you to progress to degree programmes chosen from the health and social care sector.
-For example when studied alongside A Levels in Biology and Psychology, you could consider a BSC(Hons) in Nursing.
+The qualification, when taken alongside other Level 3 programmes, will enable you to progress to a degree programme chosen from the health and social care sector.
+It can be taken alongside, for example:

 These factsheets provide lots more information about BTECs in general and about the Health & Social Care courses.